robertogarcor/ExMVPAndroid/README.md

 # ExMVPAndroid
-List Movie MVP and Wiew binding in Kotlin for Android
+List Movie MVP and View binding in Kotlin for Android